untitaker/mysteryshack/README.md

   suite](https://github.com/remotestorage/api-test-suite/) automatically (in
   Travis).

-* Mysteryshack's approach to concurrency is very simplistic, but is certainly enough for smaller to medium-sized servers.
+* Mysteryshack's approach to concurrency is very simplistic.
+Only storage operations are safe to perform concurrently.
+User creation and deletion, app authorization and de-authorization are not, because it is assumed that the user performing those operations is a single human with only two hands and one keyboard.

 * Web admin sessions are stored inside signed cookies.
 The key is generated at server startup.
 To log everybody out, restart the server.